christofmuc/KnobKraft-orm/README.md

 The recursive clone with  submodules is required to retrieve the following additional modules already into the right spot inside the source tree:

 1. We use the magnificent [JUCE library](https://juce.com/) to immensly reduce the amount of work we have to do.

-6. [juce-cmake](https://github.com/remymuller/juce-cmake) to allow us to use JUCE and CMake together.
-4. The configure step will download (on Windows) the allmighty [boost](https://www.boost.org/) library, sorry for the bloat but I simply had no time to remove the dependency yet.
+4. The configure step will download (on Windows) the almighty [boost](https://www.boost.org/) library, sorry for the bloat but I simply had no time to remove the dependency yet.
 All my professional projects of course rely on boost, so it is a natural to incorporate it here as well.

 ## Building on Windows